§86. Oilfield Site Restoration Fund

 (5) Any costs associated with response to any emergency as provided in R.S.
 30:6.1

-unless directed by the commission not to expend monies in the fund pursuant to Subsection
+unless directed by the trust authority not to expend monies in the fund pursuant to Subsection

 G of this Section.
 The department shall seek to recover from the responsible party any